Phase Optimization for Massive IRS-aided Two-way Relay Network: Proposed methods of optimizing the IRS PS

 \subsection{Proposed Max-Min-R}

 In the preceding subsection, the proposed Max-RPS-EVD can maximize the receive power sum, but it is very difficult for it to make a good balance between source and destination.
-It is possible that the method enhance the S-IRS-RS signal, and compress the D-IRS-RS signal.
+It is possible that the method enhances the S-IRS-RS signal, and compresses the D-IRS-RS signal.
 In what follows, to achieve a fairness between source and destination, a new method Max-Min-R is presented.